 Days 8–9: Chelsea, SoHo, Greenwich Village, Metropolitan Museum’s Costume Institute and Met Gala exhibition.
 Performance by the NYC Ballet and a play on Broadway.

-Days 10–11: The Fashion Institute of Technology, Neue Galerie, Guggenheim Museum and dinner at the Michelin 3-star Le Bernardin.
+Days 10–11: Museum of the City of New York, Neue Galerie, Guggenheim Museum and dinner at the Michelin 3-star Le Bernardin.